blinklet/learning/data-science/pandas-data-from-database.md

 tracks = pd.read_sql_table('Track', url)
 ```

-## Joining dataframes in Pandas
+## Merging dataframes in Pandas

 To get more interesting data sets, we need to [join database tables](https://learnsql.com/blog/how-to-join-tables-sql/).
 For now, we will accomplish this by reading different tables into Pandas dataframes and [merging the dataframes](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html).

 If you look at the columns in the dataframes you created, you see that there may be a relationship between each of the tables that you read into dataframes.

 Print the output of each dataframes *columns* attribute:

 ```python
 print(albums.columns)